NathanVGS/.NET_workshop/README.md

 But wait...
 There's a **Bonus:**

 * For our Teachers detail page, display a list with all the students that teacher has.
+* For the front-end lovers: style your page a bit!